shrtlist/GKSessionP2P/README.markdown

 ## GKSessionP2P
-A universal demo app that illustrates the ad-hoc networking features of iOS GKSession.
+A Universal (iPhone/iPad) Xcode storyboard project that illustrates the ad-hoc networking features of GKSession.
 The app both advertises itself on the local network and automatically connects to available peers, establishing a peer-to-peer network.

 Please note: Bluetooth networking is not supported in Simulator.